7 Reasons Business Intelligence Is Vital To Business Success

 The reality facing business owners today is that people are less and less receptive to being sold to.
 The typical journey from initial interest to point of purchase – which we are currently helping companies evaluate in detail with our 15 Ways to Supercharge Your Business programme – has changed radically over the last five years.
 The emphasis nowadays is on engagement rather than promotion; drawing prospective customers to you rather than relying on outdated, ‘outbound’ techniques based on the hard sell.

 Solutions such as CRM are a critical tool to provide the intelligence necessary to adapt your business to the New Customer Journey.
 We’ve talked about drawing together data from various departments; but it’s important to stress the importance of deploying your chosen platform as widely as possible – across sales, marketing, customer service, operations, product development and finance.
-This is the springboard to creating the ‘single version of the truth’ – holistic customer profiles based on their every interaction with you along their journey, regardless of communication channel.
+This is the springboard to creating the ‘single version of the truth’ – holistic customer profiles based on their every interaction with you along their journey, regardless of the communication channel.
 This is true commercial intelligence, delivering detailed insight on buyer behaviour and trends and allowing you to hone your sales, marketing and business growth strategies accordingly.

 4. Deliver an Outstanding Customer Experience